 Above is after redesigned looks.
 Everything is readable now.
-No more micro fonts in PowerPoint presentation, understand?
+No more micro fonts in PowerPoint presentations, understand?

 Common mistakes in PowerPoint 3: Unimportant vector and text

-As if your house is brutally overload with furniture in a poor placement, then it will have a claustrophobic sensation.
+As if your house is brutally overloaded with furniture in a poor placement, then it will have a claustrophobic sensation.
 Amidst these, you might be okay.
 But your mom surely will hate it.
-So does occur to your audience.
+So does this occur to your audience?
 At the first time, you might think that implementing all-in-one would make them get the information at once.